-As a woman in her 30s, it’s no surprise that my social calendar is filled with baby-related events: gender reveals, baby showers, hospital visits, and sip and sees.
+As a child-free woman in her 30s, it’s no surprise that my social calendar is filled with baby-related events: gender reveals, baby showers, hospital visits, and sip and sees.
 I have become, at least conversationally, fluent in new-mom lingo and am more familiar with the Target diaper aisle than I ever envisioned I would be without my own child to tote through the store.

 And I love it!
 I’m thrilled for my friends and the exciting season they’re entering.
 I’ll play the corny shower games with gusto and gladly send a meal (and a bottle of wine) your way once you’re settled at home with your new bundle of joy.

 But as someone who’s been happily married for nearly a decade, when another guest turns to me at these celebrations and asks “So, when’s it your turn?” and I politely smile and reply, “You know, we’re enjoying life as just the two of us so much, I’m not sure we’ll ever have children,” they nearly fall out of their chair.

 Some of this is contextual.
 I live in the South, married young, and was raised in the church.
 The seemingly obvious next step for most women in my demographic is “baby carriage.”
 And since it hasn’t happened yet, many people begin to assume there must be something wrong (A former teacher direct messaged me to let me know she had been praying for my ability to have children.
 I believe the intent was kind, but it was completely misdirected).
 The heartbreak of infertility is real, and I’m surrounded by dear friends who are bravely walking that road, but it’s not my story.
 Mine, at least to those around me, feels a little more inconceivable: I don’t want kids.